From undervalued high school prospect to two-year backup, Joe Burrow’s meteoric rise was something he always expected

-Burrow believed it, but the rest of America laughed.
+Burrow believed it, but everyone else laughed.

-In LSU’s season-opener against Georgia Southern, Burrow went 23-for-27, for 278 yards and 5 touchdowns.
+In LSU’s season-opener against Georgia Southern, Burrow went 23-for-27, for 278 yards and five touchdowns.
 The offense scored 55 points, which set the mark for the most points scored by and SEC team in the first four games of the season in the history of the conference.

-Statement made, but it wasn’t enough to win over some of the doubters.
+Statement made.
+But it wasn’t enough to win over some of the doubters.

 Then came a top-10 showdown in Austin against the University of Texas and a 3rd-and-17 that will forever live in LSU football lore.
-Burrow’s game-sealing 61-yard knockout punch to Justin Jefferson as the play that solidified the Tigers’ offense among college football’s elite.
+Burrow’s game-sealing 61-yard knockout punch to Justin Jefferson was the play that solidified the Tigers’ offense among college football’s elite.

 “That was one of the best throws I’ve made,” Burrow said at the media availability after the Texas game.
 “I was pretty proud of myself, I’m not going to lie.”